blu3mania/npp-papyrus/README.md

 - [Compiler] Anonymize compiled .pex file.
 In case you are not aware, when you use PapyrusCompiler to compile any script your user account and machine name are stored inside the generated .pex file, so it's a big **privacy concern**.
-- [Annotator] Show annotation below error lines, and/or show indications where errors are (configurable behavior).
+- [Annotator] Show annotation below error lines, and/or show indications where errors are. configurable behavior, default on.
 - [Compiler] Skyrim SE and Fallout 4 support.
 - [Compiler] Auto detection of game/compiler settings to be used based on source script file location.
 - [Lexer] Syntax highlighting of function names.